 Thanks to Zia Natural Gas Company for their generous sponsorship of the concerts.
 Their commitment to enhance the quality of entertainment and education in Carrizozo and the surrounding area is critical to our continuing Classical Series, Summer Pops and School Outreach.

 To reach the church, turn West from Route 54 on 12th Street between the 54 Emporium and Roy's Ice Cream Parlour.
 Go one block and turn right onto D Ave and go 2 blocks North.
 Both school and church are located at the corner of D Ave. and 10th Street.

-The next concert in the Carrizozo Music Summer Pops Series is on Thursday, August 21 at 7PM.
-Shepherd Moon, a group consisting of vocals, flute, sax and cello will play original, jazzy music with a hint of Celt, at both a school outreach concert and an evening community concert.
-Coming in the Fall will be Zuill Bailey, cellist and Lara Downes on piano playing American composers of the 20's, 30's and 40's, and La Catrina Quartet, featuring Latin and standard string quartets.
+The next concert in the Carrizozo Classical Series is on Monday, October 14 at 7PM.
+World renown cellist Zuill Bailey, accompanied by pianist Lara Downes, will play music by American compoers of the 20's, 30's and 40's at both an afternoon school outreach concert and an evening community concert.
+Coming on November 16 and 17, will be La Catrina Quartet, featuring Latin and standard string quartets.

 For more information about any of the concerts, please check www.carrizozomusic.org or call Elaine Brannen at 575-648-2757.
 Carrizozo Music sponsors a series of classical, summer pops and school outreach concerts with a commitment to providing free quality music to the residents of Lincoln County.
 Whenever possible these concerts are made available to students of the Carrizozo School System and residents of New Horizon Development Center.